What to do

 Get staff to work from home if possible

-Businesses should only assign employees to work onsite if they cannot do their work at home.
+Only assign employees to work onsite if they cannot do their work at home.

 For certain businesses: see specific guidance